Published: September 22, 2024

 SportPlus is actually an amazing case for this article since it’s one of the most challenging ones that we got to work on.
 So, the company offers different exercise machines and equipment.
 SportPlus wanted to have a dedicated app that would work with all of their devices — and that’s where the challenge begins.

-Fitness classes and group workouts in modern gyms are often modified with IoT gym equipment from treadmills to wireless heart rate sensors (image by SportPlus)
+Fitness classes and group workouts in gyms of the future are often modified with IoT gym equipment from treadmills to wireless heart rate sensors. (image by SportPlus)

 The problem is that most of the machines they sell have different protocols — technically, it’s a language that we use to communicate with the device.
 In this case, two exercise bikes that may even look similar might be based on different protocols.